IIIF/api/source/api/presentation/2.0/index.md

   * Visualize lists or hierarchies of related manifests.
   * Provide navigation through a list or hierarchy of available manifests.

-As such, it is _RECOMMENDED_ that collections have `metadata` and `description` properties to be displayed by the client such that the user can understand the structure they are interacting with.
+As such, collections _MUST_ have a label, and _SHOULD_ have `metadata` and `description` properties to be displayed by the client such that the user can understand the structure they are interacting with.
 If a collection does not have these properties, then a client is not required to render the collection to the user directly.

 Note that the recommended URI pattern prevents the existence of a manifest or object with the identifier "collection".

-Collections have two new list-based properties:
+Collections have two list-based properties:

 collections
 : References to sub-collections of the current collection.
-Each referenced collection _MUST_ have the appropriate @id, @type and label.
+Each referenced collection _MUST_ have the appropriate @id, @type and label, and _MAY_ be embedded in its entirety.

 manifests
 : References to manifests contained within the current collection.
 Each referenced manifest _MUST_ have the appropriate @id, @type and label.